rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 >   I certainly could imagine talking about reality in way that never referred to
 >   the concept of the constitution of the United States and would not be mistaken
 >   in any way.
 I could just list all the fermions and bosons and have them evolve
->   according to the Schrodinger equation; I would not be wrong, but I would be
+>   according to the Schr&ouml;dinger equation; I would not be wrong, but I would be
 >   missing something really interesting, and I can't come up with a better word
 >   than "useful".